Last Updated: June 5, 2026

 Template: A Template in Microsoft Project is a pre-designed project plan that is a starting point for creating new projects.
 Templates can include predefined tasks, resources, and other settings.
 They help standardize project planning processes and ensure consistency across similar projects.
 A project can easily be saved as a template.
 A template file has the extension .mpt.

-Exercise 1: Finalize Set Up for Your Master Project (30 minutes)
+Exercise 4.1: Set Up Your Master Project (30 minutes)

 An alternative to a work-related project is a personal project.
 An individual project could include an event like a wedding, a kitchen remodel, planning out an executive MBA program, an investment program, buying or selling your home, obtaining your PMP certification, or a significant landscape project.